openrs2/openrs2/docs/faq.md

 the AGPL than the GPL, disadvantaging honest users who would have otherwise obeyed the license.

-A small number of modules (`deob-annotations` and the native library replacements) are instead licensed under the LGPL, as it needs to be possible to legally link these modules with the proprietary client code.
+A small number of modules (`deob-annotations`, `jsobject` and the native library replacements) are instead licensed under the LGPL, as it needs to be possible to legally link these modules with the proprietary client code.

 ## Why rewrite the client's native libraries?